psjoshi20/node-express-psql-seq-postman/document.md

 ... giving problems at db:seed
 syntax error due to 'import http'

+The Project -
+ A basic CRUD (CREATE, READ, UPDATE AND DELETE) RESTful API .
+ FrontEnd -
+ Backend -

- github repository -
+Github Repository -
  https://github.com/psjoshi20/node-express-psql-seq-postman/blob/master
-In this assignment , I tried to build a basic  RESTful API where a user can perform a basic CRUD (CREATE, READ, UPDATE AND DELETE) operation.
-The database is Bookstore.

 Tools
-Below are the tools and technologies used for building our RESTful API
+List of the tools and technologies used for building our RESTful API

 NodeJS — Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 Basically, we would be using this to run our javascript code on the server.

 Express — This is a web application framework for Node.js which we would be using as a server for our API’s.

-PostgreSQL — This is an open source object-relational database system which we would be using to save our bookstore content.
+PostgreSQL — This is an open source object-relational database system which we would be using to save our bookstore content.The database is Bookstore.

 Sequelize — This is an ORM (Object Relational Mapper) for communicating with our PostgreSQL database.